RAF Leconfield: Post-war

-On 29 June 1959 19 Squadron joined with their Hawker Hunter F.6's before being re-equipped with the English Electric Lightning F.2 in December 1962 and moving to RAF Gütersloh on 23 September 1965, being joined at RAF Gütersloh by No. 92 Squadron on 24 January 1968 which had also been stationed at Leconfield with their Hunter F.6's also later FGA9's (The Blue Diamonds).
+On 29 June 1959 19 Squadron joined with their Hawker Hunter F.6's.
+They were re-equipped with the English Electric Lightning F.2 in December 1962, and moved to RAF Gütersloh on 23 September 1965, where they were joined on 24 January 1968 by No. 92 Squadron, the RAF's official aerobatic team, known as the Blue Diamonds, which had also been stationed at Leconfield with their Hunter F.6's and later FGA9s.
 It then became home to No. 60 Maintenance Unit RAF (MU) and also 202 'B' Flight with Westland Whirlwind helicopters.
 60MU was responsible for the major servicing of the EE/BAC Lightnings, plus several other tasks.
-No. 202 Squadron became the first SAR unit to rescue people off of Britain's first offshore oil rig, the Sea Gem.
-The rig had capsized on the 27 December 1965 and the crew of a Whirlwind rescued three men from the freezing water in a horrendous snowstorm.
-The crew were later awarded medals and commendations for their actions.
+No. 202 Squadron became the first SAR unit to rescue people off Britain's first offshore oil rig, the Sea Gem, which had capsized on 27 December 1965; the crew of a Whirlwind were awarded medals and commendations for rescuing three men from the freezing water in a horrendous snowstorm.

-In the 1970s the control tower at Leconfield developed a reputation for being haunted by a Flight Lieutenant who had been killed, along with an airman passenger, when a Meteor 7 he was piloting crashed when coming in to land in 1956.
+In the 1970s the control tower at Leconfield developed a reputation for being haunted by a flight lieutenant who had been killed, along with an airman passenger, when a Meteor 7 he was piloting crashed when coming into land in 1956.

+Group Captain John "Paddy" Hemingway, a former Commanding Officer of RAF Leconfield and the last surviving RAF pilot of the Battle of Britain, died on 17 March 2025, at the age of 105.

 RAF Leconfield closed on 1 January 1977.

 RAF Leconfield archive footage from summer 1961 shows Queen Elizabeth The Queen Mother going to tea at the home of Sgt Denys French and family, including his daughter Dawn French, aged 3 years and 9 months.
 A section of the footage was included in French's comedy tour/video Thirty Million Minutes.